agraef/ardour-lua/README.md

 #### Factory Presets

 Both arpeggiators include some factory presets for illustration purposes, these can be selected from the presets dropdown in Ardour's plugin dialog as usual.
 (This needs Ardour 7.5-78 or later to work.)
-The list is still rather short at the time of this writing, though, so contributions are appreciated.
+The list is still rather short at the time of this writing, so contributions are appreciated.
 If you have any cool presets that you might want to share, please let me know.

 Copyright © 2023 by Albert Gräf \<<aggraef@gmail.com>\>, please check the individual files for license information (MIT means the MIT license, GPL the GNU Public License v3 or later; if no license is given, the file is in the public domain).
 Please also check my GitHub page at https://agraef.github.io/.